By Nicola Wright

 And that potential democratization of development is game-changing, especially as soaring demand for development skills and services way outstrips the amount of resource available to fulfill it.

-Gartner also estimates that enterprise low-code application platforms will be behind 65% of all app creations within the next five years, and cited the breakneck digital upheaval triggered by the pandemic as a critical accelerant in this growth.
+Gartner also estimates that enterprise low-code application platforms will be behind 65% of all app creations by 2024, and cited the breakneck digital upheaval triggered by the pandemic as a critical accelerant in this growth.
+Furthermore, a report from Forrester found that 100% of enterprises who have implemented a low-code development platform have received ROI.

 “While low-code application development is not new, a confluence of digital disruptions, hyper-automation, and the rise of composable business has led to an influx of tools and rising demand,” the firm’s research VP, Fabrizio Biscotti said.

-Introduced in beta last summer, Amazon Honeycode is the latest no-code platform to hit the market.
-The service brings AWS firmly into the no-code app-building field, alongside Microsoft Power Apps and Google Cloud’s recently acquired AppSheet.
+First introduced in beta back in 2020, Amazon Honeycode is a no-code platform from AWS.
+The service brings AWS firmly into the no-code app-building field, alongside Microsoft Power Apps and Google Cloud’s AppSheet.

-It’s a fully managed service, run on AWS, that gives users everything they need to build interactive mobile and web apps fast, using only a spreadsheet.
+The fully managed service, run on AWS, gives users everything they need to easily build interactive mobile and web apps that optimize workflows and processes.
 It’s already made fans in businesses like SmugMug and Slack.

 Honeycode uses a web-based visual interface, where users drag, drop, and customize parts to build simple apps, much in the same way that a visual webpage builder like WordPress works.